Water use in the agri-food sector

 Water is a basic necessity for human and ecosystem health and necessary for the long-term ecological and socio-economic resilience of our food and farming systems.
 As the agri-food sector bears a large share of responsibility for water consumption and contamination it must show leadership in conserving and protecting water resources.

-Current trends in the agriculture sector place significant environmental pressure on water resources.
+Current trends in the agricultural sector place significant environmental pressure on water resources through:

-- Water Abstraction: The over-pumping of groundwater exceeds the ability of the earth to replenish levels by at least 160 billion cubic metres each year.
-The agricultural sector accounts for around 24% of total water abstraction in the EU, rising by up to 80% in some regions.
+- Water abstraction: The over-pumping of groundwater exceeds the ability of the earth to replenish levels by at least 160 billion cubic metres each year.
+The agricultural sector accounts for around 24% of total water abstraction in the EU, rising up to 80% in some regions.

 Organic farming, however, offer solutions to many of the negative effects that agriculture places on water.

 How is organic farming supporting sustainable water management?

 Sustainable water management is a fundamental part of organic production.
 This ranges from the use of agronomic practices such as crop rotations, the use of green manure, catch and cover crops - shown to reduce nutrient leaching and run-off into water bodies.
 The use of synthetic pesticides and fertilisers results in huge environmental cost as a consequence of water pollution by intensive agriculture.
 Moreover a strong emphasis on soil structure and increased humus quality makes organic production well placed to enhance water-holding capacity, resulting in an increased resilience to extreme climate events such as heavy rainfall and droughts.

 What are the key policy tools and instruments on water organic farming can support?

 Organic farming practices are well placed to support the implementation of key EU laws designed to protect and enhance water bodies.
 Key EU laws include:

 - Nitrates Directive (1991): aims to prevent nitrates from agriculture sources polluting ground and surface waters through the promotion of good farming practices